 3. You get to choose your own colleagues.

 No-one’s forcing you to share a cubicle with an newt-breeding co-worker with a passion for egg mayonnaise.
-You’re free create – and socialise with – your own little work family from the friends, peers and professionals you meet.
+You’re free to create – and socialise with – your own little work family from the peers and professionals you meet along the way.